Nigel Farage addressing a Reform UK outdoor campaign rally

 POLLING ANALYSIS — 14 MAY 2026

-In May 2026, Nigel Farage leads his party to 28% in the polls — first place nationally — but carries a net approval rating of -20%.
-Ed Davey leads the Liberal Democrats to 13% in the polls — a distant fourth — but is the only party leader in positive territory on personal approval at +5%.
-This paradox tells us something important about how British voters think about politics in 2026.
+In May 2026, Nigel Farage leads his party to 28% in the polls — first place nationally — but carries a net approval rating of −15%.
+Ed Davey leads the Liberal Democrats to 13% in the polls — fourth place — yet is the least disliked major opposition leader at −6%.
+Both numbers are negative, but the gap between vote share and personal approval tells us something important about how British voters think about politics in 2026.

 The Approval Ratings in Full